CRP4560-5560-2025/codesharing-yanjiang98-12/README.txt

 Input GeoJSON file

-Output workspace folder
+Select the Output workspace folder

-CSV join field name (NAME)

-GeoJSON join field name (PctUnder5)
+Join field name (input: NAME)

-Numeric field for plotting
+Numeric field name for plotting (input: PctUnder5)

+Select Graduated colors as the Display option

-Output PNG path and naming the file
+naming the Output PNG file and its path

-Execute the Tool
+Run the Tool

-Click Run.